vtrevino/ogmapper/README.md

 ogMapper uses the WFA2 library to perform alignment operations when needed.
 I provide the latest version used to build the binaries shown above.
 Users may opt to download the latest WFA version from https://github.com/smarco/WFA2-lib.
 You may follow the original WFA2 instructions or follow the steps below as a guide.
 The goal is to build a library file suitable for ogMapper (libwfacpp.a) that needs to be placed in the /lib folder to be able to compile ogMapper.

 ### Compiling WFA2 from .zip
-- MacOSX: Assuming Xcode command line tools are already installed, download <a href="WFA2-lib-main.zip">WFA2-lib-main.zip</a> and then
+- MacOSX: Assuming Xcode command line tools and brew are already installed, download <a href="WFA2-lib-main.zip">WFA2-lib-main.zip</a> and then

         # Install llvm and libomp
         brew install llvm libomp